 If you remember correctly, in the earlier parts of this read we mentioned that one of the important secrets you need to know when it comes to fats and diets is to consume the right type of fats.
 This then means that there are different types of fats some of which are good and healthy while others are bad and unhealthy to your body.
 The main types of fats are saturated fats and unsaturated fats.
 What’s even more surprising is the fact that both these types of fats are found in most fats and oils and the only difference is in the amounts they exist in.

 To be on the safe side, the recommended consumption of saturated fats for men is not more than 30 grams a day.
-For women it is not more than 20 grams a day and children should have less than both men and women.
+For women, it is not more than 20 grams a day and children should have less than both men and women.
+Another way to look at it is to try to stay below 10% of total calories from saturated fat.

 These are the good fats.
 If you want to live a healthier life, these are the fats you should be going for.
 They are known to help reduce the risk related to the various cardiovascular conditions.
 Unsaturated fats are mostly oils from plants and fish.
 There are two types of unsaturated fats.